Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

       </author>
     </decrypted_header>

-* Construct '''another''' AES key and initialization vector suitable for the aes-256-cbc cipher.
+Construct _another_ AES key and initialization vector suitable for the aes-256-cbc cipher.
 I shall refer to this as the "outer key" and the "outer initialization vector (iv)".

-* Encrypt your <decrypted_header> XML snippet using the "outer key" and "outer iv" (using the aes-256-cbc cipher).
+Encrypt your `<decrypted_header>` XML snippet using the "outer key" and "outer iv" (using the aes-256-cbc cipher).
 This encrypted blob shall be referred to as "the ciphertext".

-* Construct the following JSON object, which shall be referred to as "the outer aes key bundle":
+Construct the following JSON object, which shall be referred to as "the outer aes key bundle":

     {
       "iv": ((base64-encoded AES outer iv)),
       "key": ((base64-encoded AES outer key))
     }

-* Encrypt the "outer aes key bundle" with Bob's RSA public key.
+Encrypt the "outer aes key bundle" with Bob's RSA public key.
 I shall refer to this as the "encrypted outer aes key bundle".

-* Construct the following JSON object, which I shall refer to as the "encrypted header json object":
+Construct the following JSON object, which I shall refer to as the "encrypted header json object":

     {
       "aes_key": ((base64-encoded encrypted outer aes key bundle)), "ciphertext": ((base64-encoded ciphertextm from above))
     }

-* Construct the xml snippet:
+Construct the xml snippet:

     <encrypted_header>((base64-encoded encrypted header json object))</encrypted_header>

-* Save the encrypted_header snippet for later; it will be added to the salmon envelope to construct the Diaspora-extended salmon.
+Save the encrypted_header snippet for later; it will be added to the salmon envelope to construct the Diaspora-extended salmon.

-* Remember the "inner aes key" and "inner aes iv" for later.
+Remember the "inner aes key" and "inner aes iv" for later.
 You will use this to encrypt your payload message, which we will construct next.

 #### Preparing the payload message